-Democrats vow to insulate impeachment probe from 'sham investigations'
+Democrats vow to insulate impeachment inquiry from 'sham investigations'

 WASHINGTON (Reuters) - The impeachment inquiry into U.S. President Donald Trump will not be allowed to become a venue for “sham investigations” into Democratic presidential hopeful Joe Biden and his son, the head of a congressional committee leading the probe said on Tuesday.

-Representative Adam Schiff, the Democratic head of the House of Representatives Intelligence Committee, made the vow as the White House and its Republican allies in Congress set up lines of defense ahead of public hearings that begin on Wednesday.
+Representative Adam Schiff, the Democratic chairman of the House of Representatives Intelligence Committee, made the vow as the White House and its Republican allies in Congress set up lines of defense ahead of televised public hearings that begin on Wednesday.

-Schiff, who is spearheading the investigation into whether Trump pressured Ukraine to target one of the Republican president’s domestic political rivals, also said he would not allow the hearings to be derailed by a debunked conspiracy theory that Ukraine - not Russia - meddled in the 2016 U.S. election.
+Schiff, who is spearheading the investigation into whether Trump pressured Ukraine to target one of the president’s domestic political rivals, also said he would not allow the hearings to be derailed by a debunked conspiracy theory that Ukraine - not Russia - interfered in the 2016 U.S. election.

 Some Republicans have defended Trump’s dealings with Ukraine by saying he was motivated by a desire to root out corruption in the Eastern European nation and get to the bottom of the election meddling four years ago.

 The inquiry will enter a critical phase on Wednesday when lawmakers hold their first public, televised hearings and begin to question witnesses.
-The proceedings will start at 10 a.m.
+The proceedings are scheduled to start at 10 a.m.
 EST (1500 GMT).

 Schiff’s comments in a note to committee members suggested he would not allow Republicans to call Biden’s son Hunter and the whistleblower who triggered the impeachment probe after a Trump phone call with Ukraine’s leader as witnesses.